C41f0N/file_eater/README.md

 A malicious file corruption software disguised as a snake game.
 I built it with Muntaha Adnan and Shaheer Adnan at FAST NU (Karachi) for our first semester project.

 ## Details
 There are two programs, a minigame and a backdoor host.
 The minigame uses multithreading to run a snake game in the front while doing maliciious operations in the back.
 For example connecting to the attacker's machine, listening for orders, scanning and eating the victim's files.
+The backdoor host connects to the minigame and sends it malicious commands.